cfarrior/compterrVP/README.md

 # compterrVP

-Code to accompany "Theory predicts plants grow roots to compete with only their closest neighbors"
+Code to accompany: Farrior, C.E.
+Theory predicts plants grow roots to compete with only their closest neighbours.
+Proceedings of the Royal Society of London, B. doi:10.1098/rspb.2019.1129

 plotting_barephys.r runs the code;
 compterr_barephys.r holds the main model and runs analyses;